 We had spent a couple of weeks on Ría de Arousa, enjoying some slow sailing, beautiful scenery and unfortunate engine problems, and were ready to leave for the islands of Cíes on June the 26th.
 There was a very light breeze, but now we had a working engine, so we both sailed and motored the few hour trip, according to which gave us better speed at any given moment.
 First we sailed past the national park island of Ons.
 It looked very rugged, with a few trees but mostly grassy moors, just like you would expect to find in Scotland of the Faroes.

-In the evening we dropped the anchor off the white sandy beach of Praia de Rodas, Illas Cíes.
+In the evening we dropped the anchor off the white sandy beach of Praia de Rodas, Illas Cíes (see on Noforeignland).
 The beach connects two separate islands, Monteagudo to the north, and Illa do Faro – the Lighthouse Island – in the middle.
 The southernmost island is clearly separate and called Illa de San Martiño.
 The sun set behind the beach, and we enjoyed a wonderful dinner in the cockpit.
 It was warm, and the town lights along the surrounding Ría de Vigo began to twinkle in the twilight.
 There’s a saying in Finnish – the moment you untie the lines, or weigh anchor, you have arrived – and in a way we did that already a year ago.
 After all, we are just drifters going nowhere in particular, and anywhere we feel like.
 It felt very special to have arrived in a place like this – a paradise island with white, sandy beaches and turquoise water – all by ourselves, onboard our precious boat and our only home, sailing yacht Aina.

 In the morning, we packed bottles of water and all our camera gear in our backpacks and rowed our dinghy to shore.
 The beach was already filling with people tanning and swimming in the (cold!) sea, as the first morning ferries had emptied their tourist cargo in the harbour.
 A bunch of walking trails start from the beach to all directions, all equally beautiful and spectacular.
 We decided to climb the Monte Faro, to see the lighthouse on the highest peak of the island (175 metres, 574 ft).
 The trail meanders over a bridge that connects the northern and middle islands, past a shallow tidal pond full of fish, crabs and other sealife, like a huge aquarium, then past the camping grounds, the only place for spending the night on the island, unless you have a boat.
 It looked like a cosy place with green tents, restaurants and shops.